Paris family offices · Cross-border positioning

 What this work does not include.

 No legal services.
 No French company formation or US entity formation.
 No SFO or MFO structure design.
 No foundation, trust, SCI, or SPV setup.
 No AMF licensing, EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 Frequently asked.